Sirered/Digimon_TCG_inventory/README.md

 * **Create a routing in `urls.py` to map the function in `views.py` to an URL**

    In the `urls.py` file found in the `"main"` application directory I add the path `path('', show_main, name='show_main'),` to the `urlpatterns` list which creates a path that calls the `show_main` function that was made in the previous section when the `/main/` path is called from the project URL.
-To test that the urls exist and the `/main/` page is rendered properly, I copied the code found on Tutorial 1, Unit Tests section and pasted them to `tests.py` and ran the `python manage.py tests` command.
+To test that the urls exist and the `/main/` page is rendered properly, I copied the code found on Tutorial 1, Unit Tests section, as well as 2 more simple tests, testing the information contained is correct, and pasted them to `tests.py` and ran the `python manage.py tests` command.

 * **Deploy your app to Adaptable so it can be accessed through the internet.**